aws-samples/prometheus-for-ecs/README.md

 ## Custom metrics collection using Prometheus on Amazon ECS

 This Git repository contains software artifacts to deploy Prometheus server and Prometheus Node Exporter to an Amazon ECS cluster.
-The Golang code pertains to that of a side-car container that is deployed alongside the Prometheus server in an ECS task and it enables dynamic discovery of scraping targets in the ECS cluster.
+The Golang code pertains to that of a side-car container that is deployed alongside the Prometheus server in an ECS task and it enables discovery of scraping targets in the ECS cluster.

 <img class="wp-image-1960 size-full" src="images/Depoloyment-Architecture.png" alt="Deployment architecture" width="854" height="527" />